-Choose menu "Access Control → Target", you can view and set a Target list in the screen as shown in Figure 4-55.
+Choose menu "Access Control → Target", you can view and set a Target list in the screen as shown in Figure 4-59.
 The target list is necessary for the Access Control Rule.

-Figure 4-55 Target Settings
+Figure 4-59 Target Settings

-- > Target Description - Here displays the description about the target and this description is unique. - > Information The target can be an IP address, a port, or a domain name. - Modify To modify or delete an existing entry.
+- > Target Description - Here displays the description about the target and this description is unique. - > Information - The target can be IP address, port, or domain name. - Modify To modify or delete an existing entry.